Characters: The Order of the Stick: The Order of the Stick

 - Covert Pervert: Not above taking advantage of a discount Invisibility Sphere to grope Elan.
 Or seeing what Elan's charisma is worth "under the hood".
 Also the first party member to notice the phallic symbolism of a Gigantic Purple Worm.
 After she and Elan hook up, the "covert" part goes out the window.

 - Cypher Language: She was afflicted with this for a while and several jokes were made at characters attempting to translate it.

-- Darkness Von Gothickname: When she was a teenager, she went through a Goth phase and called herself "Dark Mistress Shadowgale".
+- Darkness von Gothickname: When she was a teenager, she went through a Goth phase and called herself "Dark Mistress Shadowgale".

 - Fanservice: She parodies this in the prequel.
 And later plays it as straight as one can with the comic's art style.

-- Female Misogynist: For some reason, Haley rarely gets along for very long with any other woman, either good (Miko, Celia) or evil (Crystal, Sabine, Samantha, Tsukiko — she jokes once she's always fighting "flying skanks").
+- Female Misogynist: For some reason, Haley rarely gets along for very long with other women, either good (Miko, Celia) or evil (Crystal, Sabine, Samantha, Tsukiko — she jokes once she's always fighting "flying skanks").
 There are exceptions, however, as she's best friend with Vaarsuvius (whose gender is unclear, though) and seems to have no problem with Niu (in Azure City) or Jenny (in the backstory).
 So maybe it's more of a case of only meeting women whose personalities clash with hers.

 - Flesh to Stone: Looks like she blew the saving throw.